 Sudden cardiac arrest (SCA) is the most common cause of sudden death in athletes.
 It is a condition in which the heart experiences a heart rhythm abnormality and suddenly and unexpectedly stops beating.
 If this happens, blood stops flowing to the brain and other vital organs.
 It is a true medical emergency.

-Sudden cardiac arrest is not the same as a heart attack – although, according to Dr. Thomas Callahan, a staff physician at Cleveland Clinic, having had a heart attack or multiple heart attacks can predispose you to SCA.
+Sudden cardiac arrest is not the same as a heart attack -- although, according to Dr. Thomas Callahan, a staff physician at Cleveland Clinic, having had a heart attack or multiple heart attacks can predispose you to SCA.
 (He points out that about 30 percent of deaths in young athletes is due to SCA.)
-Other risk factors for SCA include a family history of the condition, coronary artery disease (CAD), cardiac sarcoid, and abnormal origins of the coronary arteries among others.
-Coronary artery disease, once a disease of middle age, is now being seen in teens and young adults. due to poor lifestyle choices, obesity and its link to comorbid conditions including heart disease.
+Other risk factors for SCA include a family history of cardiac arrest, certain genetic diseases that affect the heart, coronary artery disease (CAD), cardiac sarcoid, and abnormal origins of the coronary arteries.
+Coronary artery disease, once a disease of middle age, is now being seen in teens and young adults due to poor lifestyle choices and increased rates of obesity.

 Former Miss Ohio Lindsay Davis has been instrumental is raising awareness about the risk of sudden cardiac arrest in young athletes.
 She herself was an avid ballet dancer for many years, dancing seven days a week, and she did not initially heed the warning signs (like dizziness) that she was experiencing while dancing.
 When she finally went to the emergency room after collapsing, she was diagnosed with hypertrophic cardiomyopathy, a heart condition that put her at increased risk of SCA.
 Now, she’s on a mission to educate young athletes, coaches and the general public about how to detect and treat this life-threatening heart disorder.
 Legislation, known as “Lindsay’s Law,” was recently passed in Ohio calling for coaches to undergo training to recognize and know how to handle symptoms of sudden cardiac arrest.

-Every hour at least 38 people suffer from a cardiac arrest outside of a hospital in the U.S., adding up to more than 300,000 people annually.
+Every hour at least 38 people suffer from a cardiac arrest outside of a hospital in the U.S., adding up to almost 400,000 people annually.
 It can happen to anyone, even young athletes, at any time, but awareness of the signs and symptoms and prompt action can save lives.
-According to the Sudden Cardiac Arrest Foundation the number of people who die each year from SCA is roughly equivalent to the number who die from Alzheimer’s disease, assault with firearms, breast cancer, cervical cancer, colorectal cancer, diabetes, HIV, house fires, motor vehicle accidents, prostate cancer and suicides combined.
+According to the Sudden Cardiac Arrest Foundation the number of people who die each year from SCA is roughly equivalent to the number who die from Alzheimer’s disease, assault with firearms, breast cancer, cervical cancer, colorectal cancer, diabetes, HIV, house fires, motor vehicle accidents, prostate cancer, and suicides combined.

 Four out of 10 victims of SCA can be saved through early intervention with cardiopulmonary resuscitation (CPR), defibrillation, advanced cardiac life support, and mild therapeutic hypothermia.
 You can save someone if you know CPR or can use automated external defibrillators (AEDs) before EMS arrives.